THE JOURNEY TOWARDS MASTERY: PROJECT MANAGEMENT

 The following questions can help you to stay on top of your growth and development in project management:

-- Am I able to relate the mission and vision of the organisation to the work at hand and help those around me understand and be energised by the connection?
+- Am I able to relate the mission and vision of my organisation to the work of the project at hand and to help those around me understand and be energised by the connection?

 - Do I bring open-mindedness and the ability to adapt to new information, uncertainty and change to current and future projects?

-- Do I help my team or group resolve issues that get in the way of progress, tap into everyone’s knowledge and idea, and achieve the desired goals?
+- Do I help my team or group resolve issues that get in the way of progress, tap into everyone’s knowledge and ideas, and achieve the desired goals?

 - Am I good at designing systems and pathways for information gathering, decision-making, implementation and evaluation?

 - Do I help the team drive towards the most creative and innovative decisions, solutions and results?